benkuly/trixnity/README.md

 val memberEventFlow = matrixClient.sync.events<MemberEventContent>()
 val allEventsFlow = matrixClient.sync.allEvents() // this is a shortcut for .events<EventContent>()

-// you need to start the sync to receive messages matrixClient.sync.start()

 // wait for events in separate coroutines and print to console launch {
     textMessageEventFlow.collect { println(it.content.body) }